jeremytammik/FireRatingCloud/README.md

 ## Todo

-- Implement an external event for real-time BIM update subscription like the [room editor](https://github.com/jeremytammik/RoomEditorApp).
 - Subscribe to a push notification event from fireratingdb to trigger the external event whenever changes are made, instead of continuous polling like the room editor.
+Does this exist at all?
+Is it possible?
 This subscription is obviously project specific; only documents realted to the current project are of interest.
 - On document change, update the fireratingdb push notification subscriptionn to the new current document.
 - The stand-alone FireRatingClient displays data from all projects and therefore needs a different global subscription, not tied to a specific project.